Belait District: Agriculture

 In 2022, the Belait District had 1,511.72 hectares of gazetted agricultural development areas, with 1,052.67 hectares allocated to farmers and 269.31 hectares used for stations or other purposes.
 The district hosts a variety of Agricultural Development Areas (KKP), with a total of 1,511.72 hectares gazetted for agriculture.
 Of this, 1,052.67 hectares have been allocated to farmers, while 269.31 hectares are used for stations or other purposes.
 Specific areas include KKP Buau and KKP Kenapol, both dedicated to agriculture stations.
 KKP Bukit Sawat supports agriculture stations and fruit cultivation, while KKP Sungai Liang is used for fruits and vegetables.
 KKP Kandol, the largest area, spans 710.00 hectares, with 505.00 hectares for paddy.
 KKP Labi Lama and KKP Lilas are dedicated to fruits, integrated crops, and miscellaneous farming.
 KKP Lot Sengkuang A and KKP Merangking focus on paddy cultivation.
 Additionally, KKP Mumong and KKP Sungai Petai are used for a mix of fruits, vegetables, and livestock activities.

 In 2022, the district is the only producer of all local cut flowers.
 The market was dominated by Orchidaceae, with 48,996 cuts valued at B$41,325, representing 98.6% of the total quantity.
 Alpinia purpurata, Davallia mariesii, and Heliconia accounted for 0.4%, 0.5%, and 0.1% of the total quantity, respectively.
-The overall market totaled 49,681 cuts with a retail value of B$41,908.
+The overall market totalled 49,681 cuts with a retail value of B$41,908.